vallard/K8sServerless/kubernetes/README.md

 As you can see there are not any.
 But I assure you there are pods running, just not in your namespace.

-Kubernetes runs inside kubernetes.
-Those resources in CCP and most kubernetes distributions run inside the `kube-system` namespace.
+Kubernetes runs inside Kubernetes.
+Those resources in CCP, and most Kubernetes distributions, run inside the `kube-system` namespace.
 We can look at all the pods in there by running:

 ```
 kubectl get pods -n kube-system
 ```

 You will see quite a few containers running here.
-These are the containers that keep kubernetes running.
+These are the containers that keep Kubernetes running.

 ##### Challenge 2.2:  How can you list all pods in all namespaces?  (hint: kubectl get --help)

-##### Challenge 2.3: How can you list all the details about a pod, including it's IP address what node it is running on?
+##### Challenge 2.3: How can you list all the details about a pod, including its IP address and what node it is running on?

-##### Challenge 2.4: How can you watch for new pods or changes to the pods in a continuous loop using kubectl?
+##### Challenge 2.4: How can you watch for new pods or changes to the pods in a continuous loop using `kubectl`?

 ### 2.3.3 Deployments

 Deployments tell pods how they should be deployed.
-Let's deploy an Nginx service.
+Let's deploy a [nginx](https://www.nginx.com/) service.

 ```
 kubectl run ngx1 --image=nginx --replicas=3
 ```
 This will deploy 3 nginx pods.
-You'll see them all ready as it downloads.
+You'll see them all become `ready` as the image is downloaded and pods start.

 We can kill some of the pods and they will be recreated.
 Kill one of your pods by running:

 ```
-kubectl delete pod <pod name>
+kubectl delete pod <pod_name>
 ```

 You'll see it deleted and then a new one will be created in its place.
-This is one of the great points about kubernetes.
-We declair what we want and if anything is found out of sync then it makes it right again.
-We told our deployment when we created it we wanted to have 3 replicas.
+This is one of the great points about Kubernetes.
+We declare what we want and if anything is found out of sync then it makes it right again.
+We told our deployment, when we created it, we wanted to have 3 replicas.
 Kubernetes will try to ensure there are always 3 replicas running.

 ##### Challenge 2.5: Scale the deployment to 4 replicas.
 (Hint: kubectl scale --help)

 ### 2.3.4 Services

 Our pods may go up and down as we update the application.
-As they go up and down the names and IP addresses of the pods change.
+As they go up and down, the names and IP addresses of the pods change.
 We want to ensure that other applications are able access our application by one consistent name.
 Later we will deploy MongoDB and our applications will need to know the consistent name they can reach Mongo from.
 Kubernetes provides the concept of a [service](https://kubernetes.io/docs/concepts/services-networking/service/).
 It's basically like a virtual IP address that will load balance (round robin) between all the pods backing it.

 Let's create a service: